 8. Bunker Striking

 When it comes to how to play bunker shots, most club golfers struggle with the concept of hitting the sand before the ball.
 This drill works well to show you where the club should enter the sand to hit repeatable, reliable bunkers shots.
 Take your address position and then place two alignment sticks on the sand - one marking the position of the ball in relation to your feet and the other marking where the club should enter the sand.
 Push the sticks into the sand to create two lines and then remove them from the bunker.
 Now move away from the ball and have a couple of practice swings, aiming to strike the first line - the video that comes with this article shows you how to do it.
 Simply recreate that feeling when you hit the ball and it should emerge onto the green softly, on a cushion of sand!
+This is one of the best bunker tips for golf to help you save par.

 7. Long Game Alignment